aarch64-laptops/build/README.md

 **Note**: An 8G MicroSD card or USB flash drive (or larger if you plan on installing packages) will be required.

 The final image may be in one of two states; `raw` or `xz compressed`.
 If the image is compressed you will require `xz` utilities to extract the image before flashing can commence.
-Please check your Distro's documentation to find out which package they reside in.
+Please check your Distro's documentation to find out which package they reside.

 If the image has an `*.xz` file extension it is `xz compressed`.
 These images are firstly extracted using `xzcat` and flashed to the MicroSD card or USB flash drive using `dd`: